C&C 27 Association – About Our Site & Forum

 • Write like an adult writing to other adults.
 Telegraphese, 133t and Blackberry Basic may have their uses, but we prefer that you use a keyboard that does not rely exclusively on the use of your thumbs.
 Posts written in all-caps may be deleted (this is not a rule, but the Admin is capricious, like one of those tropical gods who run volcanoes; if you don't know how to use a shift key, write all lower-case – it's easier to read).

-• Skip the cute stuff.
-The people who design Wired may groove on yellow text on a lime-green background, but readability surveys say black text on a light background is readable and gets read.
+• Don't get cute with your posts.
+The people who design Wired may groove on yellow text on a lime-green background, but readability surveys say black text on a white background is readable and gets read.
+Isn't that what you want?

 Viewing This Site